Job & Business Opportunities

 Note: All applicants must address each selection criterion detailed below with specific and comprehensive information supporting each item.

-2. Experience: At least two years of journeyman carpenter work experience in a large institution or international organization is required..
+2. Experience: At least two years of experience in accounting is required.

-3. Language: Level II (Basic Knowledge) Speaking/Reading/Writing English and French is required and will be tested.
+3. Language: Level III (Good Working Knowledge) Reading/Writing/Speaking English and Level II (Basic Knowledge) Reading/Writing/Speaking French are required and will be tested.

 When fully qualified, U.S. Citizen Eligible Family Members (USEFMs) and U.S. Veterans are given preference.
 Therefore, it is essential that the candidate specifically address the required qualifications above in the application.